This BEST Homemade Bread Recipe makes the most deliciously fluffy loaf of white bread. It tastes so much better than store-bought!

 - In a large bowl or the bowl of a stand mixer, dissolve the yeast in the warm water with a pinch of sugar.
 When the yeast is bubbly and foamy, add the sugar, salt, oil, and 4 cups flour, and mix until smooth.

 - Add remaining flour, ½ cup at a time, to form a soft, smooth dough.
 The dough should stick just slightly to your finger when touched, but not be overly sticky.
-Knead 5-7 minutes, until smooth, then roll into a ball.
+Knead for 5-7 minutes, until smooth, then roll into a ball.

-- Place the dough in an oiled bowl, turn over once to coat the top with oil and cover with plastic wrap.
+- Place the dough in an oiled bowl, turn over once to coat the top with oil, and cover with plastic wrap.
 Let rise one hour, or until doubled.

-- When the dough has risen, punch it down gently and divide in half.
+- When the dough has risen, punch it down gently and divide it in half.
 Roll each half of the dough into a long rectangle about 8 inches wide.
 Roll the dough up, starting at the short edge, to form a cylinder that is approximately 8 inches wide.
 Repeat with remaining dough.

 - Place the dough, seam side down, into lightly greased bread pans, and cover with plastic wrap.
-Let rise one hour, or until the dough is ½ – 1 inch higher than the top of the pan.
+Let rise for one hour, or until the dough is ½ – 1 inch higher than the top of the pan.